Table of Contents

 Business intelligence architecture is a term used to describe standards and policies for organizing data with the help of computer-based techniques and technologies that create business intelligence systems used for online data visualization, reporting, and analysis.

 One of the BI architecture components is data warehousing.
-Organizing, storing, cleaning, and extraction of the data must be carried by a central repository system, namely data warehouse, that is considered as the fundamental component of business intelligence.
+Organizing, storing, cleaning, and extraction of the data must be carried out by a central repository system, namely a data warehouse, which is considered the fundamental component of business intelligence.
 But how exactly are they connected?

 What Is Data Warehousing And Business Intelligence?

-One without the other wouldn’t function, and we will now explain premises that surround their framework by using a BI architecture diagram to fully understand how data warehouse enhances the BI processes.
+One without the other wouldn’t function, and we will now explain the premises that surround their framework by using a BI architecture diagram to fully understand how the data warehouse enhances the BI processes.

 BI Architecture Framework In Modern Business

 There are various components and layers that business intelligence architecture consists of.
-Each of that component has its own purpose that we will discuss in more detail while concentrating on data warehousing.
+Each of those components has its own purpose that we will discuss in more detail while concentrating on data warehousing.
 But first, let’s first see what exactly these components are made of.